 Chickens are easy to feed

 Backyard chickens are omnivores making them easy to feed.
 They can eat grains, fruits, vegetables and insects.
-To better manage their diet, they must be given well balanced meals that has all the vitamins and minerals they need to reach their potential weight and also give them a boost to lay more eggs.
+To better manage their diet, they must be given well balanced meals that have all the vitamins and minerals they need to reach their potential weight.
+This also gives them a boost to lay more eggs.

 How to start raising backyard chickens

 There are a few pointers you need to consider when you plan to raise backyard chickens for beginners in your backyard.
 These tips can make it a lot easier for you to start and sustain your chickens.
-This project can be a short term engagement but to better maximize the chickens you might want to keep them longer.
+Something to consider is how many chickens you want to have and how much room they will have.